-- 3. Along with the letter, you must share a brief description of your decision-making model from NURS 8000, a learning plan (see attached form) and a resume.
-The learning plan must be submitted during the preceptorship orientation session at the latest, but some instructors will ask you to submit the learning plan earlier.
-The resume includes: - your education, - nursing program, - description of previous nursing experience both in the program and out of the program, - life experiences outside nursing that may be relevant to your placement, - languages spoken other than English and - own goals for this nursing experience. - 4.
-You will be given a letter from the instructor to deliver to your preceptor.
-This will include information about instructor contact and how to get started with the experience. - 5.
+- 3. It is recommended that you share a brief description of your decision-making model from NURS 8000 and a learning plan (see attached form).
+The learning plan will be submitted following your first set of shifts.
+Your instructor will let you know more precise due dates during orientation. - 4.
+Your preceptor will be sent a letter and a package of course materials including the course outline, practicum evaluation tool and a preceptor manual.
+The letter will include information about instructor contact and how to get started with the experience. - 5.
 A learning partnership is essential for the successful completion of this course.
 The student, preceptor and instructor will communicate openly, demonstrate respect in the relationship and work to establish and maintain a collaborative relationship.
 This can be achieved by: - discussing course outcomes to achieve a shared understanding of them.
 The discussion should include the experiences needed to support achievement of outcomes. - identifying the evidence required to demonstrate achievement of the outcomes.
 The sub-outcomes and learning processes give direction in this regard. - initiating regular dialogue throughout the practicum experience and promoting trust in the student/preceptor relationship so the preceptor is satisfied that safe nursing car is provided by students.
 Regular dialogue between the instructor, preceptor and student serves to promote learning. - the reflective journal may enhance the dialogue between the instructor and student and the dialogue may enhance the reflective journal. - when conflicts arise, students are expected to review their NURS 7050 notes about resolving conflicts and discuss the issue with the course instructor.
 Other suggestions for conflict resolution come from experiences in problem-based and small group work in the program.
 There will be different ideas about how to approach patient issues and sometimes you and your preceptor will be operating from different belief systems.
-Here are some suggestions to develop a win-win approach to conflict resolution: - celebrate the differences in people's perspectives - describe the conflict clearly.
-For example, "We disagree on when this client will be ready for discharge." - clearly outline the differences.
-For example, "You think...while I think..." - look at conflict from different points of view.
+Here are some suggestions to develop a win-win approach to conflict resolution:

+celebrate the differences in people's perspectives

+describe the conflict clearly.
+For example, "We disagree on when this client will be ready for discharge." clearly outline the differences.
+For example, "You think...while I think..."

+- look at conflict from different points of view.
 For example, "The consequences of your ideas are ... and the consequences of my ideas are..."
 Often at this point, the similarities between the views are clearer. - clarify the goals for the patient.
 For example, "The client wants to go home as soon as possible." - identify all that will be required to achieve the goal, then reach consensus on actions that are reasonable and effective. - debrief the process used to resolve the conflict. - 6.
 The purpose of this course is to develop personal leadership abilities while polishing the professional nursing knowledge, skills, attitudes and judgments acquired in the program.
-Specifically, students are expected to: - develop independence in their role as a nurse and give competent care, - manage a nursing workload with some assignment back to the preceptor as required, - manage a number of responsibilities such as unexpected events, complex levels of care, conflict, etc.
+Specifically, students are expected to: - develop independence in their role as a nurse and give competent care, - manage a nursing workload with some assignment back to the preceptor as required, - manage a number of responsibilities such as unexpected events, complex levels of care, conflict, etc. - exemplify professional values, attitudes and ethics, - communicate therapeutically with clients, families, groups and communities and integrate these clients into care, - advocate on behalf of clients, families, groups and communities, - maintain professional development by monitoring, evaluating, and modifying their practice and assuming responsibility for learning, - enhance their ability to think critically, make clinical judgments, value evidence as a basis for practice and participate collaboratively as a member of the interdisciplinary team.

-- exemplify professional values, attitudes and ethics, - communicate therapeutically with clients, families, groups and communities and integrate these clients into care. - advocate on behalf of clients, families, groups and communities, - maintain professional development by monitoring, evaluating, and modifying their practice and assuming responsibility for learning, - enhance their ability to think critically, make clinical judgments, value evidence as a basis for practice and participate collaboratively as a member of the interdisciplinary team. - implement the leadership plan developed in NURS 8300. - Communicate nursing's contribution to the health of clients, - coordinate multidisciplinary care, - utilize opportunities to perform specialty nursing skills.
+- implement the leadership plan developed in NURS 8300. - Communicate nursing's contribution to the health of clients, - · coordinate multidisciplinary care, - utilize opportunities to perform specialty nursing skills.